tkdgh7063/nextjs-for-beginner-v15/docs/02-routing.md

 ### usePathname

-### usePathname

 The `usePathname` hook returns the current URL pathname in your Next.js application.
 It must be used inside a **Client Component**, as reading the URL from a Server Component is not supported.
-Using Client Components for this purpose is intentional and does not cause de-optimization; they are an integral part of Next.js's Server Components architecture.
+Using a Client Component here is intentional and does not cause performance issues—it is part of the Next.js Serverr Components architecture.
+This design also helps preserve layout state during navigation.

 - Common use case: highlighting active navigation links or conditionally rendering content based on the current path.